 2 | Example: Raw materials, equipment, etc. | Office supplies, furniture, etc. | Raw materials, utilities, etc. | Security service, housekeeping staff, etc. |

-What is the importance of procurement?
+What is the importance of procurement strategy?

 Procurement plays a crucial role in every business operation and supply chain management.
 It enables a company to find reliable suppliers to provide quality goods and services at competitive prices.
-Without procurement management it would not be possible for businesses to function, nor projects and processes to proceed efficiently and successfully.
-Additionally, procurement acts as a competitive advantage when it is optimized to save time, resources and money and plays an important role in the company’s bottom line.
+Without efficient procurement management it would not be possible for businesses to function, nor projects and processes to proceed efficiently and successfully.
+Additionally, procurement acts as a competitive advantage when it is optimised to save time, resources and money and plays an important role in the company’s bottom line.

 9 Steps in the procurement process

-So, now that we have explained the definition of procurement and the types, let us delve into how procurement works.
 While every business has its own procurement process as per its structure and needs, these are the common nine steps that are generally followed by all companies.

 - Identification of goods and services: This is the first step in the procurement process where a business identifies its requirement for a particular product or service.
 This involves finding the details of the required products such as technical specifications, service characteristics, materials, etc. This is a good time for you to do a need analysis taking into consideration all departments to ensure the purchased product fulfils the needs of the organization.